 If you are looking to declare bankruptcy as a solution, it can sometimes offer the relief you need.
 However, discharging student loans under Chapter 7 is unlikely in most cases because they are specifically excluded from discharge in the bankruptcy code.

-The non-discharge-ability requirements for educational loans are for both student borrowers and parent borrowers, and they also apply to consolidation plans.
+The non-discharge-ability requirements for educational loans are for both federal student loan borrowers and parent borrowers.
+They also apply to consolidation plans.
 But getting around this law requires petitioning for “undue hardship,” which is only granted in special circumstances.

 You typically must prove to the court that you are unable to pay now and have no chance of being able to pay the loan in the future.